-The International Tax Planning Association is a multi-disciplined association of over 1000 bankers, trust officers, finance directors, accountants, lawyers and others with a practical interest in the tax aspects of cross-frontier transactions.
+The International Tax Planning Association is a multi-disciplined association of bankers, trust officers, finance directors, accountants, lawyers and others with a practical interest in the tax aspects of cross-frontier transactions.

 We examine our subject mostly from the point of view of the taxpayer; membership is limited to practitioners who act for or in the interests of taxpayers.
 We were founded in 1975 and are the only association devoted solely to the study of this subject.

 The object of our Association is to disseminate and exchange information about international tax planning.
-This we do in three ways – through our meetings, through our publications and via the internet.
+This we do in three ways – through our conferences, through our publications and via the internet.

-We have three meetings a year – with talks and discussion sessions and opportunities to mix and mingle over coffees, teas, drinks and lunches.
+We have three conferences a year – with talks and discussion sessions and opportunities to mix and mingle over coffees, teas, drinks and lunches.

-It is virtually impossible to come away from a meeting of the Association not having learned something new and useful, and not having made at least one contact which proves valuable.
+It is virtually impossible to come away from a conference of the Association not having learned something new and useful, and not having made at least one contact which proves valuable.

-Talks given at past meetings are available on the website as summaries and transcripts.
-At the conclusion of each meeting, every member who has an e-mail address receives a summary of the talks given at that meeting.
-The Summaries are also printed in the issue of ITPA News following the meeting, and the Transcripts appear in the next issue of the ITPA Journal.
-The Summaries and Transcripts are an invaluable resource, especially for those members who were unable to attend the original meeting.
+Talks given at past conferences are available on the website as summaries and transcripts.
+At the conclusion of each conference, every member who has an e-mail address receives a summary of the talks given at that conference.
+The Summaries are also printed in the issue of Itpa News following the conference.
+The Transcripts appear in the next issue of the Itpa Journal, and pending publication, the recordings can be heard via the website.
+The Summaries and Transcripts are an invaluable resource, especially for those members who were unable to attend the original conference.
 While the Summaries and Transcripts are necessarily obsolescent, a search of these materials can often reveal a clue to the solution of a difficult problem.

-Between the meetings, members receive the ITPA News and the ITPA Journal.
+Between the conferences, members receive the Itpa News and the Itpa Journal.
 These are published three times a year.
-The ITPA News contains (among other things) a summary of the proceedings of the last meeting and the programme and booking forms for the next two.
-The ITPA Journal has an edited text of the proceedings.
-There are also occasional publications – in 2007, the Private Foundations Handbook and in 2008 (with The Bank of Cyprus) Cyprus Tax Treaties.
-In 2010, the Association published Six Fiscal Fables by Milton Grundy, and in 2013, Retirement Destinations – a tax planner’s guide.
+The Itpa News contains (among other things) a summary of the proceedings of the last conference and the programme and booking forms for the next two.
+The Itpa Journal has an edited text of the proceedings.

 - view on our website, or download if he wishes, any part of the Portfolio of Laws, which contains the trust laws and company laws and other relevant laws and tax treaties of the major offshore jurisdictions (and see under Tax Treaties below);

-- be listed on our website in our Directory of Members, which includes the member’s address, fax and telephone numbers and all the descriptive text of the hard copy, and which may be visited by other members, who are in possession of the passwords;
+- be listed on our website in our Directory of Members, which includes the member’s address, fax and telephone numbers;

 - access and contribute to the Yearbook, where members are encouraged to share their practical knowledge and experience in tax planning issues and legislation;

-- read (or download) verbatim Transcripts of recent papers delivered at ITPA meetings;
+- read (or download) verbatim Transcripts of papers delivered at Itpa conferences;

 - read headnotes and download judgements contained in the International Trust Cases;